When it comes to how you manage social media accounts, we all wish we could be given the gift of time.

 Don’t bite off more than you can chew

 Another top tip, and one that might seem obvious, is to ensure you aren’t biting off more than you can chew.
 Whilst you may think it’s a good idea to cover all bases in your bid to establish the perfect social media presence, look closely at your target audience and work out which platforms they are most likely to use.
 Don’t waste your time and energy posting content that your key demographic is unlikely to see.
-Focus your energy on one or two platforms and do them well.
+Focus your energy on one or two social media platforms and do them well.
 That way your audience will only see a string of your very best content.

 Looking to manage social media accounts from the perspective of a business leader?
 Check out this article featuring top advice from our CEO, Alex Packham.